 This is an area overlooked by many.
 Whilst I can certainly think of industries that will benefit more than others from having referral partners, I can’t think of any that wouldn’t benefit at all.
 Key elements include:

-- Create a list of other organisations that are complementary and potentially share the same customer market as yours
+Create a list of other organisations that are complimentary and potentially share the same customer market as yours

-- Figure out a way to provide an incentive for them to refer business to you.
+Figure out a way to provide an incentive for them to refer business to you.
 It can be financial but many industries frown on (or in some cases legislate against) these incentives.
-For example, one of our members is a Physiotherapy/Pilates business who uses education as an incentive to the GP’s in their area.
-They offer free education sessions to the GP’s on topics they are very knowledgeable in.
+For example, one of our members is a Physiotherapy/Pilates business who uses education as an incentive to the General Practitioner’s (GP's) in their area.
+They offer free education sessions to the GP’s on topics they are very knowledgably in.
 This provides value and encourages referrals without a financial incentive.

 Bottom Line: Referral partners can be a great source of leads.
 Find some!